Understanding the Money Market Instruments in India

 • Used for lending and borrowing within a tenor of 48 hours or less.

-Importance of Money Market
+Importance Of Money Market

 You might be wondering what is the need for these instruments or short-term debts when one can easily access the stock market.
 Yes, the stock market provides long-term investments and promises wealth creation in the future.
 But, the role of the money market is equally significant.
 The following reasons underline the importance of the money market: